DynamicsShop/SD-Interface-Banking/SD-Interface-Banking-Release-Notes.md

 - BCv21 App - A change was made to the PTX CT files to create Credit Transfer Register and Credit Transfer Entry records.

-- BCv21 App - Some extra nodes were added to the BOI SEPA Credit Transfer.
+- BCv21 App - Some extra nodes were added to the BOI SEPA Credit Transfer format.

 ### 2.1.0